* Gold extends gains after strongest week in a month

 * SPDR Gold Trust holdings fall to 4-year lows

-CALGARY, Alberta, May 27 Gold rose on Monday,
+LONDON, May 27 Gold rose on Monday, extending

-extending gains after its strongest week in a month as the
+its gains after its strongest week in a month, as the dollar

-dollar edged lower and European stock markets steadied, while
+slipped and European stock markets steadied, while physical

 Volumes were likely to remain thin throughout the day as